department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/Business line engagement/README.md

 * Understand which fields are necessary in order to route queries to the right place

 ## Recruitment
-We willmeet with relevant business lines across VA as well as the Ask VA CRM team.
+We will meet with relevant business lines across VA.

 ## Date
 This research is ongoing.
 It started in June 2023.